Orlando International Airport

-Orlando International Airport is the primary international airport located 6 miles southeast of Downtown Orlando, Florida.
-In 2024, the airport served 57,211,628 passengers, making it the busiest airport in the state and ninth busiest airport in the United States.
+Orlando International Airport is the primary international airport serving Orlando, Florida, located 6 miles southeast of Downtown.
+In 2025, the airport served 57,675,573 passengers, making it the busiest airport in the state and the seventh busiest airport in the United States.
 The airport code MCO comes from the airport's former name, McCoy Air Force Base, a Strategic Air Command installation, that was closed in 1975 as part of a general military drawdown following the end of the Vietnam War.

-The airport serves as an operating base for Breeze Airways, Frontier Airlines, Southwest Airlines and Spirit Airlines, as well as a focus city for JetBlue.
+The airport serves as an operating base for Breeze Airways, Frontier Airlines, and Southwest Airlines as well as a focus city for JetBlue.
 Southwest is the airport's largest carrier by passengers carried.
 The airport is also a major international gateway for the Florida region, with over 1,000 daily flights on more than 40 airlines serving over 170 domestic and international destinations.
-At 11,605 acres, MCO is one of the largest commercial airports in terms of land area in the United States.
+At 11605 acre, MCO is one of the largest commercial airports in terms of land area in the United States.
 In addition, the airport is home to a maintenance base for United Airlines.
 The airport was also a hub for Delta Air Lines until 2007.